Experimental drug given to Trump to treat covid-19 wins FDA clearance

 In a recent briefing, Health and Human Services Secretary Alex Azar said the antibody treatments have “the potential to save thousands of lives and significantly reduce the disease’s burden on the health-care system.”

-Where the antibody drugs will be administered is not clear, particularly because covid-19 patients are contagious and can’t be given the drug at established infusion clinics alongside those with compromised immune systems.
+Where the antibody drugs will be administered is not clear, particularly because covid-19 patients are contagious and can’t be given the drug at established infusion clinics alongside people with compromised immune systems.

 “You can’t send them to places where cancer patients are being treated,” said Mark McClellan, director of the Duke-Margolis Center for Health Policy and a former FDA commissioner.
 He said that many hospital systems have extra space they could dedicate to the antibody treatments, or could set up pop-up centers.
 Home-infusion providers such as CVS could administer the drug in nursing homes and people’s residences, he said.

-Because of the expected shortages, doctors have expressed concerns that the medicines won’t find their way to patients who need them the most, especially in disadvantaged communities.
+Because of the expected shortages, doctors have expressed concerns that the medicines won’t find their way to patients who need them most, especially in disadvantaged communities.

-Trump administration officials, at the recent briefing, promised to fairly and swiftly distribute the treatment, basing distribution on a strategy similar to what is used for remdesivir, an antiviral drug for hospitalized patients.
+Trump administration officials at the recent coronavirus task force briefing promised to distribute the treatment fairly and swiftly, basing distribution on a strategy similar to what is used for remdesivir, an antiviral drug for hospitalized patients.
 The administration’s rollout of remdesivir was plagued by problems in its early phases, including sending doses to hospitals with no eligible patients, but officials said they had learned from those mistakes.

 — William Wan contributed to this report.